CANADA FX DEBT-Auto woes hit Canadian dollar, lift bonds

 TORONTO, March 30 (Reuters) - The Canadian dollar fell hard to a nearly two-week low against the U.S. currency on Monday morning, while bonds rallied, on renewed trouble in the U.S. auto sector.

-World stocks slumped on concerns General Motors Corp (GM.N: Quote) and Chrysler were edging closer to bankruptcy as their turnaround plans were rejected.
+World stocks slumped on concerns General Motors Corp (GM.N) and Chrysler were edging closer to bankruptcy as their turnaround plans were rejected.
 Concerns about the banking sector in Europe also hit sentiment.
 For more see [ID:nLU230709] and [ID:nN29520526].

 At 10:01 a.m.
 (1401 GMT) the Canadian dollar was at its lowest point in the session at C$1.2544 to the U.S. dollar, or 79.72 U.S. cents, down from C$1.2374 to the U.S. dollar, or 80.81 U.S. cents, at Friday's close.